DaNgoc-Hoang/sat-reasoning-assistant/README.md

 ## Why this project exists
 This project is not meant to be a complete solution.
-It is a small experiment in turning abstract reasoning into a functional system — showing how logic, structure, and decision-making can be encoded into software.
+It is a small experiment in turning abstract reasoning into a functional system, showing how logic, structure, and decision-making can be encoded into software.

 ## Technical Approach
 - Rule-based keyword detection